shawnbanasick/eq_web_configurator/README.md

 # EQ Web Configurator

-EQ Web Configurator simplifies the set-up and testing of an online Q sort project.
+EQ Web Configurator simplifies the set-up and testing of an online Q sort project with <b> [EQ Web Sort](https://github.com/shawnbanasick/eq-web-sort)</b>.
 It includes a local web server to preview the project set-up on any installed web browser.
 It also has a guided editing process for the project settings files, and complete guides to attach a free Google database and upload the project to a free web host.

 #### A Built-in Local Web Server